cloudflare/cloudflare-docs/content/cloudflare-one/identity/authorization-cookie/validating-json.md

 {{<Aside type="note" header="Avoid key rotation issues">}}
 - Validate tokens using the external endpoint rather than saving the public key as a hard-coded value.
-- Do not fetch the current key from `public_cert`, since your origin may inadvertently read an expired cached value. from an outdated cache.
+- Do not fetch the current key from `public_cert`, since your origin may inadvertently read an expired value from an outdated cache.
 Instead, match the `kid` value in the JWT to the corresponding certificate in `public_certs`.
 {{</Aside>}}

 ## Verify the JWT manually